EXPECTED CUMULATIVE PROGRESS

 Track your progress on MyUCLA (Classes tab > Grades and Transcripts > Expected Cumulative Progress).

-If you have a 2nd ECP Shortage, another hold will automatically be placed on your record and you will need to meet with a College Counselor again to discuss your progress and create a new program plan.
+If you have a 2nd ECP Shortage, another hold will automatically be placed on your record and you will need to meet with a College advisor again to discuss your progress and create a new program plan.

 3RD ECP SHORTAGE

 If you have your 3rd ECP Shortage, a hold will automatically be placed on your record.
-You will need to meet with College Counselor to check your academic progress and chart out a program plan.
+You will need to meet with College advisor to check your academic progress and chart out a program plan.
 If you can graduate in four years, you may file an ECP Exemption.
 Once filed, a committee will review your plan.
 If approved, your hold will be removed and you will be exempt from monitoring based on your plan to graduate in four years.

 IMPORTANT NOTE FOR THE 12TH QUARTER CHECK: